coderefinery/git-intro/content/reference.md

 * **HEAD**: Pointer to the most recent commit on the current branch.
 * **remote**: Roughly, another server that holds .git.
 * **origin**: Default name for a remote repository.
-* **master**: Default name for main branch.
+* **master**: Default name for main branch on Git.
 Depending on the configuration and service, the default branch is sometimes **main**.
+              In this lesson we configure Git so that the default branch is called **main** to be more consistent with GitHub and GitLab.
+* **main**: Default name for main branch on GitLab and GitHub.
+            In this lesson we configure Git so that the default branch is called **main** to be more consistent with GitHub and GitLab.

 ## Commands we use